kuriwaki/cvr_harvard-mit_scripts/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# CVR_Harvard-MIT
+# cvr_harvard-mit_scripts

 ##### Project leads: Shiro Kuriwaki and Mason Reece

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of CVR_Harvard-MIT is to coordinate the “Harvard” and “MIT” team’s CVR data.
+The goal of `cvr_harvard-mit_scripts` is to coordinate the “Harvard” and “MIT” team’s CVR data.
+We track/resolve issues in each county and state and write scripts to fix and merge our raw data.

 The github repo is kept for *issue tracking purposes* and *maintaining data construction scripts* only.

-- As of 2024-04-24, there should be no data or critical scripts stored in this repo.
-Some scripts in `R` are useful as they describe how certian cleaned datasets were made.
+There should be no data stored in this repo.
+Metadata required for scripts are in a `metadata` subfolder nested in the `R` directory.
+See the shared Dropbox `CVR_parquet` for subsets of cleaned in parquet format.

-- We may share a Dropbox to share cleaned data in the future.

-- See the Dropbox `CVR_parquet` for subsets of cleaned data.
+We will be releasing MIT’s version of the script in the Dataverse / paper.